bobby-burns/Clik/README.md

 # Clik
-A guitar hero like game created as a side project by Bobby burns
+A guitar hero like game created as a side project

 Current Version: Pre-Alpha 00.1